 - Ineligible entries can be disqualified at any stage of the awards process.

-- Deadline for Submissions is Saturday, September 3, 2016 at 11:59 PM, PST.
-Submissions received after this date will not be qualified.
+- The deadline for submissions is Sunday, September 12, 2021, at 11:59 PM, PST.
+Submissions received after this date will be disqualified.

 Voting & Category Procedures

-- The Nomination and Voting Committee on behalf of the WCA is the final arbiter on any and all issues related to submission eligibility and final category placement of submissions in the final nomination process.
+- The Nomination and Voting Committee on behalf of the WCA are the final arbiters on any and all issues related to submission eligibility and final category placement of submissions in the final nomination process.

-- The voting panel will consist of a minimum of 10 panelists: Industry Choreographers, Directors and Dancers.
+- The voting panel will consist of a minimum of ten (10) panelists: Industry Choreographers, Producers, Directors, and Dancers.

 - The voting panel will not consist of agents, managers, publicists, or of the employees of any entrants or nominees.